A Skip Gates Story

 The point, I suppose, is to put Drew Faust on guard: The conservatives are watching.

-¶ 8:23 AM66 comments
+¶ 8:23 AM 66 comments

-Harvard's Big Bucks, Part IIThe Wall Street Journal reports that HBS is starting a program to lure undergrads to the business school.
+The Wall Street Journal reports that HBS is starting a program to lure undergrads to the business school.

 Called 2+2, the initiative allows college students to lock in a spot in Harvard's M.B.A. program by the end of their junior year.
 Before they start classes, accepted students must work for two years.
 The school is providing free career counseling and other resources to help students secure these short-term positions.